Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

 *What is Home Assistant Supervised?*

-In January 2020 the Home Assistant team made naming changes to different installation types.
-The version formerly known as Hass.io is now called Home Assistant Supervised.
-This is an installation of Home Assistant Core and the Supervisor component which helps to manage updates to Home Assistant and has the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment, plus a number of other containers used to support the Home Assistant environment.
+Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant, the Home Assistant Supervisor and add-ons.
+It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
+It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

 If you are new to Home Assistant, you can now proceed to Step 1.
-If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located in the same folder as this document.
+If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant)

 # Section 1 – Install Ubuntu Server